davinaizer/markdown-resume-builder/docs/my-resume-paxton.md

 # **Summary**

-Senior Frontend Engineer with 13+ years of experience delivering product-focused web applications across React, TypeScript, frontend architecture, and engineering workflow improvement.
+Senior Software Engineer with 13+ years of experience delivering complex web products, specialising in React, TypeScript, frontend architecture, and engineering workflow improvement.

 Experienced in identifying operational friction, improving delivery systems, and building user-facing products in collaboration with product, design, and backend teams.
 Recent work has included deployment automation across 29 repositories, internal tooling that reduced operational processes from days to minutes, and frontend systems supporting complex operational workflows and decision-making.